V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!LR3 endstops](../img/LR3_endstops.jpg){: loading=lazy width="400"}

 !!! note
     Do not use the + (positive) pins or you will ruin your SKR Pro board.
-These are only used whith powered endstops, and those are uncommon.
+These are only used with powered endstops, and those are uncommon.

 ## Firmware